Fertogo/VRtravel/README.md

+####Instalation
+Download `VRtravel Extension.crx' and install in Chrome.
+You can now visit http://fernandotrujano.com/VRtravel

 ####Inspiration

 We wanted to explore the beauties of the world by getting an immersive feel of a city before visiting.
 Using today's technology we can acomplish this through virtual reality by using a smartphone and Google Cardboard.
 With this app, we can easily decide wether we want to visit Athens or St. Petersburg by getting as close as possible to the real thing without leaving our room!